ufal/npfl114/tasks/numpy_entropy.md

 #### Points: 3 points
 #### Examples: numpy_entropy_example

-The goal of this exercise is to famirialize with Python, NumPy and ReCodEx submission system.
+The goal of this exercise is to familiarize with Python, NumPy and ReCodEx submission system.
 Start with the [numpy_entropy.py](https://github.com/ufal/npfl114/tree/master/labs/01/numpy_entropy.py).